OUTDOOR CLASSROOM

 The nap schedule for infants is individualized and based on an infant’s age and need.

-Toddlers and 2.5 to 3-year old Early Childhood students take a nap in the afternoon, after lunch.
+Toddlers and 3- and 4-year-old Early Childhood students take a nap in the afternoon, after lunch.

-Early Childhood students who are 5-years old are asked to rest for at least 30 minutes a day and take part in special enrichment classes or work in the afternoon.
+Early Childhood students who are 5-years-old take part in special enrichment classes and have another work cycle in the afternoon.

 Parents of children with diagnosed allergies or asthma are required to provide the school with an individualized health care plan, signed by the child’s medical provider.
 A list of children with medically documented food allergies is posted in every classroom throughout the school, and a list of the classroom allergens is posted outside of each room.